postsharp/postsharp-emails/metalama-email-course/060-creating-aspects-intro.md

+---
-# Introduction to Creating Custom Aspects
+subject: Introduction to Creating Custom Aspects
+---

-In the previous segments of this e-mail course, we discussed several pre-built aspects available through downloadable libraries.
-However, the diverse scenarios developers encounter may not always be catered to by these pre-built aspects.
-Consequently, it's time to learn how to create your own aspects.
-Given that most pre-built aspects are open source, this knowledge will also equip you to customize them to your specific needs.
+In the previous segments of this e-mail course, we explored several pre-built aspects available through downloadable libraries.
+However, the diverse scenarios developers face may not always be addressed by these pre-built aspects.
+Therefore, it's time to learn how to create your own aspects.
+Since most pre-built aspects are open source, this knowledge will also enable you to customize them to suit your specific needs.

 ## What Can an Aspect Do?

-Aspects can be thought of as units of compile-time behavior capable of performing three tasks:
+Aspects can be thought of as units of compile-time behavior capable of performing three main tasks:
 1. Generating code
 2. Reporting errors and warnings
-3. Suggesting code fixes or refactorings, typically as a remediation to an error or warning.
+3. Suggesting code fixes or refactorings, typically as a remediation for an error or warning.

 _Code generation_ is undoubtedly the most complex area.
-Here are the different types of transformations you can apply to code using Metalama:
+Below are the different types of transformations you can apply to code using Metalama:

 - Overriding existing members
 - Introducing new members into an existing type
-- Implementing interfaces into an existing type
+- Implementing interfaces in an existing type
 - Adding custom attributes
 - Adding class or instance initializers
-- Adding parameters to an existing constructor and pulling them from upstream constructors
+- Adding parameters to an existing constructor and propagating them through upstream constructors
 - Adding validation or normalization logic to parameters or return values
+- Introducing new types (nested or top-level)

-Let's begin with the most useful type of code generation: overriding existing members.
+Let’s start with the most commonly used type of code generation: overriding existing members.

 ## Abstract Types for Member Overrides

-Metalama provides several abstract classes depending on the type of member you wish to override.
+Metalama provides several abstract classes depending on the type of member you want to override.

 For __methods__, create a class that derives from the `OverrideMethodAspect` class.